mustafaerk/react-shopping/README.md

-# Sample housing renting web site - Simple level
+# Sample housing renting web site - Basic level
+Its more about responsive layout

 # Getting Started with Create React App